Mageer/effective-goggles/README.md

 As described in the assignment description.
 In addition, returns 404 whenever invalid coordinates are queried for, or if no forecast exists for said coordinates.
 For example `weather/data?lat=50&lon=-37.2` will result in 404 because all the supplied data contains coordinates in increments of 0.5.

+> Note: The supplied timestamp does not follow _ISO 8601_, i.e it's missing a _Z_ at the end, as a result, MongoDB assumes the timestamp is in local time and retracts 3 from the timestamp (Israel is GMT+3).
+It is easy to "fix" this, however, it is left as is, due to the _ISO 8601_ violation otherwise.

 ### 2. weather/summarize?lat=50&lon=-37.5

 Same as above.